hooptheyoda/connectfour2/README.md

 # Connect Four Game
 #### Connect 4 is a multiplayer game.
 I created this application using socket.io for user interaction, express.js to handle the sockets and node.js for the backend.
-HTML5, CSS3 and JavaScript for front-end for backend.
+HTML5, CSS3 and JavaScript for front-end.

 ## To Run Code
    * git clone or download